-Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable.
-Where, in any specific case, different sections of this code specify different materials, methods of construction or other requirements, the most restrictive shall govern.
-Refer to Paragraph 1-3.4 for hierarchy of UFC.
+Where there is a conflict between a general requirement and a specific requirement, the specific requirement is applicable.
+Where, in any specific case, different sections of this code specify different materials, methods of construction or other requirements, the most restrictive govern.
+Refer to Paragraph 1-3.5 for hierarchy of UFC.